- Best of

 Beginners and DIY investors can trade in stocks, ETFs, mutual funds, and options.
 However, you will not find forex trading nor futures brokerage services available with Merrill Edge.
 The trading platform is a little bit more intuitive than Vanguard, and there are some more tips and education sources if needed.

-Merrill Edge users can open several investment and retirement accounts, operating much the same way as Vanguard does.
-These include Roth, traditional IRA, SIMPLE, SEP, and Rollover IRAs.
+Merrill Edge clients have access to one of the top brokers for retirement accounts, though Vanguard isn’t far behind.
+Merrill Edge offers Roth, traditional IRA, SIMPLE, SEP, and Rollover IRAs.
 However, Vanguard offers over 16,000 mutual funds in comparison to Merrill Edge’s 4,000.

 You can use MarketPro to set up a market analysis, conduct global research, access interactive charts, pattern recognition, and more.
 There’s also a fully customizable dashboard.